Marc Witkin

 History of Classical Literature

 A comprehensive overview of the major literary, historical, and philosophical works of Greece and Rome.
 Greek authors studied include Homer, Aeschylus, Sophocles, Herodotus, Aristophanes, Thucydides, Plato, and Aristotle.
 Roman authors include Lucretius, Cicero, Livy, Vergil, Petronius, and Tacitus.
-Required of senior majors in Classics/Classical Studies and open to all interested students with some background in Greek and Roman literature, history, or philosophy.
+Required of senior majors in Classics/Classical Studies.
 3 hrs. lect.

 Terms Taught